SlowBubble/match-grader/README.md

 ## Doing

-- Watch Mode:
+- Design sorting

+- Advanced stats like set pt number, double fault number.

+## Done
+- Enter key should be the same as going up.
 - moveCursorUpFromVideoTime = true
-  - Enter key should be the same as going up.

-## Done

-Fixed 2 bugs.

 ## P1

-- Design sorting

-- Advanced stats like set pt number, double fault number.
 - Think about the UX for adding these stats (start with an overlay when you press a keyboard shortcut):
   - % serve pts won
     - slice by first vs second serve